-- the value of your main home, as long as this is your main place of residence. - your earnings received from your paid employment (including selfemployment); - the mobility component of Disability Living Allowance (DLA) or Personal Independence Payment (PIP). - the night rates of DLA and Attendance Allowance (AA), if support is only provided during the day.
-This does not apply if you move to an extra care or sheltered living tenancy after 1 April 2020. - Carers Premium (paid as an element of Income Support, Jobseekers Allowance, Employment and Support Allowance or Pension Credit). - any benefit or payment in respect of a child. - any War pension, War Widows pension, mobility supplement, Armed Forces Independence Payments, gallantry awards or guaranteed payments to veterans. - payments from charities or a social fund (including winter fuel payments). - payments from health or personal injury related funds; - personal possessions, such as jewellery, antiques or artwork; - Pension Savings Credit unless in residential care; - any grants, loans or payments for education or training for employment; - income from direct payments; and - life assurance policies.
+- the value of your main home, as long as this is your main place of residence. - your earnings received from your paid employment (including selfemployment). - the mobility component of Disability Living Allowance (DLA) or Personal Independence Payment (PIP). - the night rates of DLA and Attendance Allowance (AA), if support is only provided during the day.
+This does not apply if you move to extra care, a shared lives setting or supported living tenancy where there is an element of care or supervision through the night. - Carers Premium (paid as an element of Income Support, Jobseekers Allowance, Employment and Support Allowance or Pension Credit). - any benefit or payment in respect of a child. - any War pension, War Widows pension, mobility supplement, Armed Forces Independence Payments, gallantry awards or guaranteed payments to veterans. - payments from charities or a social fund (including winter fuel payments). - payments from health or personal injury related funds. - personal possessions, such as jewellery, antiques or artwork. - Pension Savings Credit unless in residential care. - any grants, loans or payments for education or training for employment. - income from direct payments. - life assurance policies.